skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 the story.
 I think the story speaks for itself for those not clouded by the curse."

-Eomer asks, "This curse... thing.
+Eomier asks, "This curse... thing.
 With the mountain.
 Why do you believe it, when nobody else does?"

 "It's pure conjecture, but I would guess that it's because I've never taken any of the riches of Khelberg.
 I've never profited from the mining here.
 So, I don't think the curse is affecting my judgment."

-Eomer raises an eyebrow.
+Eomier raises an eyebrow.
 This seems strange that Norvus could live here all these years and not take any money.

 Norvus explains, "My family is quite wealthy.
 I have lived on my own reserves since arriving, so I've never taken part in the curse.
 Once someone takes the riches of the mountain, the curse is on them."

-Eomer ponders this, "Even second hand?
+Eomier ponders this, "Even second hand?
 Like if some farmer sells his food to someone who has gold or whatever from the mountain..."

 Norvus looks grim, "I don't know how it works.
 Some people -- like the